Magicats II

 Magicats II is a themed anthology of fantasy short works edited by Jack Dann and Gardner Dozois.
 It was first published in paperback by Ace Books in December 1991.
 It was reissued as an ebook by Baen Books in March 2013.
+The book has been translated into German.

+Summary

 The book collects twelve novellas, novelettes and short stories by various authors.